NDepend

 • record and record struct types automatically provides a Deconstruct() method:

 • Several Deconstruct() methods can be provided as long as the number of out parameters is different.
-If two Deconstruct() methods with the same number of out parameters are provided, at deconstruction site the compiler emits an error about ambiguous call:
+If two Deconstruct() methods with the same number of out parameters are provided, at the deconstruction site the compiler emits an error about an ambiguous call:

 Ambiguous Deconstruction

-• A few types in the .NET BCL provides deconstruction like for example System.Collections.Generic.KeyValuePair<TKey,TValue>.
-The only other class that has a is System.Collections.DictionaryEntry and some Deconstruct() extension methods for Tuple<> as explained in the next section.
+• A few types in the .NET BCL provide deconstruction like for example System.Collections.Generic.KeyValuePair<TKey,TValue>.
+The only other class that offers deconstruction is System.Collections.DictionaryEntry.
+There are also some Deconstruct() extension methods for Tuple<> as explained in the next section.

 Deconstructing Tuples

-ValueTuple<> were introduced with C# 7.0 to improve Tuple<> classes in terms of performance and syntax.
+ValueTuple<> structures were introduced with C# 7.0 to improve Tuple<> classes in terms of performance and syntax.
 Deconstruction also works with Tuple<> classes as shown by the program below:

 Conclusion